Synceratus/Synceratus/README.md

 ### 🔨 Projects

-Here's a list of some of the project I've been working on lately:
+Here's a list of some of the projects I've worked on lately:

-- yes
+- **Tales of Flefaria**, Java 2D platform game based on LibGDX;
+- **Palladium**, general purpose bot for Discord based on Node.js and DiscordJS;
+- **Presence**, activity tracker without in-game implementation based on Node.js, DiscordJS and NobloxJS;

 ---